Rodent Pest Control | Types, Control Guide, Prevention, and Products

 Rats and mice both reach sexual maturity at a very young age (around nine weeks for rats and about six weeks for mice) and produce multiple litters per year.
 On average, a house mouse can produce up to 10 liters in her lifetime, consisting of around six babies per liter.

-Mice usually only live around one to two years in the wild, which slightly hinders their ability to reproduce in large numbers, but 60 babies to one mouse is still substantial.
+Mice usually only live around one to two years in the wild, which slightly hinders their ability to reproduce in large numbers, but 60 babies to one mouse are still substantial.

 Rats give birth to around six litters per year, with each litter consisting of 5 to 12 babies.
 Although not all offspring will grow to reproduce, a rat population can grow from two individuals to over 1,000 within a single year.
 Notably, rats can live several years, so even a single breeding pair can produce dozens to hundreds of offspring in their lifetime.